-This did little to assuage the nerves of SAC aircrews, missileers, and personnel assigned to SAC headquarters in Omaha, or any other SAC base across the US.
+These desires did little to assuage the nerves of SAC aircrews, and missileers.
 The next time the klaxons went off it would be the real thing.
-CINC-SAC, General John Chain and his operations staff were kept busy keeping current with what was happening in Europe, while simultaneously preparing the command for action.
-The Looking Glass airborne command post would remain airborne at all times, as always.
-The Soviets understood Looking Glass and would not see the move as an escalation.
+CINC-SAC, General John Chain and his operations staff were keeping current with what was happening in Europe and simultaneously preparing the command for action.
+The Looking Glass airborne command post would remain up at all times, as always.
+The Soviets understood Looking Glass and its mission.
+Moscow would not see the move as escalatory.
 Alert facilities at SAC bases were becoming cramped quarters.
 Additional aircrews were moving in as the number of tankers and bombers on alert was increased.
-Maintenance teams were combing over Minuteman III and Peacekeeper ICBMs constantly to ensure the missiles would be combat ready if the time came.
+Maintenance teams were combing over Minuteman and Peacekeeper ICBMs almost constantly to ensure the missiles would be combat ready if the time came.

-Not all SAC bombers would remain at their stateside bases on alert, though.
+Not all SAC bombers would be kept at stateside bases on alert, though.
 Just as during Vietnam, conventionally-armed heavy bombers were going to be in high demand in this conflict.
 Some SAC squadrons had been assigned conventional roles in a time of war and were trained up to execute those missions if it became necessary.
-Two B-52 squadrons, one at Andersen AFB and the other at Loring AFB were tasked to employ Harpoon anti-ship missiles against Soviet warships in the Pacific, and North Atlantic.
+Two B-52 squadrons, one at Andersen AFB on Guam, and the other at Loring AFB in Maine were tasked to employ Harpoon anti-ship missiles against Soviet warships in the Pacific, and North Atlantic.
 Other -52 squadrons were slated to support ground forces in Europe.
 Although they were in high demand, Chain was reluctant to part with more strategic bombers than absolutely necessary.
-His hesitation brought about intervention by the Joint Chiefs.
-General Larry Welch, the USAF Chief of Staff and Chain’s predecessor at SAC told him bluntly over a secure phone line, “Goddammit, John!
+This hesitation brought on an intervention by the Joint Chiefs.
+General Larry Welch, the USAF Chief of Staff and Chain’s predecessor at SAC, told him bluntly over a secure phone line, “Goddammit, John!
 Quit being so stingy.
 We both know your command has more than enough bombers and missiles to wipe Russia off the map.
 You can afford to part with a few -52s.
 Using them in Europe against Russian tanks might help to stop us from having to use the rest of your force over Russia later on.”
-Shortly after the phone call, warning orders went out to the 2nd Bomb Wing at Barksdale AFB to prepare for movement across the Atlantic.
+Shortly after the phone call, warning orders went out to the 2nd Bomb Wing at Barksdale AFB to prepare additional planes for movement across the Atlantic.

-For the rest of SAC, though, it was the usual watch-and-wait game.
+For the rest of SAC, though, it was the same watch-and-wait game it had been for years.
 God willing, it would become nothing more.